 The vegetation on that A-zone land is burnt in a prescribed burn to minimise the risk to nearby assets – which could be people, buildings or environmental assets – in the event of a bushfire.
 It aims to provide a buffer from radiant heat damage, flame contact and burning embers.

 Property adjacent to an A-zone is given the highest level of protection which is why this zone attracts the most intensive bushfire protection strategy.
 To protect the safety of nearby assets, when the vegetation in this zone grows back to a potentially risky level another prescribed burn is carried out, which in some areas could be as often as every six years.

 Buffer zones are sections butting up against an A-zone and can be anywhere between 40m and 1 kilometre wide (marked as yellow in the image above).
 They are burnt in a prescribed burn either to complement an A-zone or to reduce the fire intensity of a bushfire and rate of spread.
 Managing this buffer zone with a prescribed burn makes it easier for crews to supress bushfires because of the reduced fire intensity.

 C-zones are essentially the remaining parcels of public land that aren’t classified as A or B zones (green in the image above).

 A prescribed burn might be carried out in these zones for a number of reasons.
 It could be to reduce fuel, to complement A and B zones, to benefit the park or landscape, or to benefit species of flora or fauna.
 For instance, it could help achieve conservation objectives such as regenerating the habitat for certain types of birds or animals.

-Main image: zoning map of Cleland Conservation Park and surrounds
+Main image: zoning map of Cleland National Park and surrounds